 Coconut

-Jam & Coconut School Cake
+Jam and Coconut School Cake

-- 280 g Margarine ((at room temperature))
+- 280 g Soft Margarine at room temperature

-- 280 g Caster Sugar
+- 280 g Caster Sugar (Superfine Sugar)

-- 5 Free-range Eggs ((at room temperature))
+- 5 Free-range Eggs at room temperature

 - 280 g Self-raising Flour

-- 300 g Jam
+- 300 g Seedless Jam (Seedless Jelly)

-- 100 g Desiccated Coconut
+- 100 g Desiccated Coconut (Shredded Coconut)

-- Pre-heat your oven to 180°c (160°c for fan assisted oven or Gas Mark 4) and a 9"x12" inch baking tin with greaseproof paper.
+- Preheat your oven to 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 350°F) and a line 20x30cm (12x9-inch) baking tin with greaseproof paper.
 Set aside.

 - In a large bowl, cream together the margarine and sugar until light and fluffy.